 The filmy layer on your beautiful marble tiles is unfortunately going to build up from time to time: it’s inevitable.
 The more minerals in your water, the more soap scum will build up!
-While eliminating soap scum entirely is impossible, removing the build-up is easy with commercial soap scum removers or a homemade vinegar solution.
 When buying a commercial soap scum remover, always look for ones that can be used on natural stones, as the other ones can be abrasive and damage your stone surfaces.

 Sure, that bath bomb looks great - but what’s it doing to your tiles?